25.8. Upgrading from GRUB Legacy to GRUB 2

 GRUB 2 after the in-place upgrade of the operating system

-- Make sure that the grub2 package is installed.
+- Make sure that the grub2 package has been installed.
 If grub2 is not on the system after the upgrade to RHEL 7, you can install it manually by running:

 yum install grub2